A History of the Whoniverse

 Yuri Gagarin officially becomes the first man in space.

-[The Seeds of Death.
-In Imperial Moon humans had already travelled into space in their own spacecraft, but this never became part of recorded history.]
+The Seeds of Death.
+However, in Imperial Moon humans had already travelled into space in their own spacecraft.

 Lavinia Smith publishes her paper on the teleological response of the virus.